Krumplis Pogácsa (Hungarian Potato Biscuits)

 Moist buttermilk cornbread

 This is a basic recipe that I have been using and enjoying for years.
 It is moist, a bit crunchy with a little hint of sweetness.
-Of course, coarsely ground corn flour is a must!
-The butter gives it a nice flavor and a bit of crunchyness, the buttermilk makes it soft and the eggs pull it all together … oh and I add a little sugar just enough to make it sweet.
-Feel free to serve it with a hearty soup or just have it as it is with some jam.
+Of course, coarsely ground corn flour is a must, it gives the crunchiness!
+The butter gives it a nice flavor, the buttermilk makes it soft and the eggs pull it all together … oh and I add a little sugar just enough to make it sweet.
+Serve it with a hearty soup or just have it as it is with some jam.

-Please check out my recipe for my white chilli soup (recipe).
+Please check out my recipe for my white chili soup (recipe).

 RECIPE